davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 maintain an information model, while avoiding the need to maintain each derivative data format individually.

-JADN is focused on abstract syntax, modeling logical information values as defined in information theory, i.e., the amount of "news" in a message quantified as bits of entropy.
+JADN is focused on abstract syntax, modeling logical information values as defined in information theory, i.e., the amount of "news" or "essential information" contained in a message.

 > An Information Model defines the *essential content* of messages used in computing, independently of how those messages are represented (i.e., serialized) for communication or storage.